zimmski/tavor/README.md

 ## <a name="fuzzing"></a>What is fuzzing?

 > Fuzz testing or fuzzing is a software testing technique, often automated or semi-automated, that involves providing invalid, unexpected, or random data to the inputs of a computer program.
 The program is then monitored for exceptions such as crashes, or failing built-in code assertions or for finding potential memory leaks.
-Fuzzing is commonly used to test for security problems in software or computer systems.
+Fuzzing is commonly used to test for security problems in software or computer systems.<br/>
 > -- <cite>[https://en.wikipedia.org/wiki/Fuzz_testing](https://en.wikipedia.org/wiki/Fuzz_testing)</cite>

 Although this is the common definition of fuzzing, it is nowadays often just one view on capabilities of fuzzing tools.
 Fuzzing is in general just the generation of data and it does not matter if it is invalid or valid and what the type of data (e.g. files, protocol data) is.
 The use case of the data itself is also often broadly defined as it can be used to test algorithms, programs or hardware but it can be practically used everywhere where data is needed.